 All good suits have some additional buoyancy panels built into the design.
 These are great for helping you stay afloat but just make sure they do not hamper your swim stroke in any way.

 Flexibility is crucial for a couple of reasons.
 Firstly these wetsuits can be a nightmare to get on before a race.
 Use a bit of body glide if you are having trouble.
 You also need to be able to get the thing off after the swim.

-With the brands listed above, you are getting premium quality at very affordable prices and the features are designed into their top wetsuits that can run well over $1000 a piece.
-There is no spurious knock off suits listed that you may find elsewhere.
-These are premium wetsuits from top flight Triathlon Gear companies.
+With the brands listed above, you are getting premium quality at very affordable prices and the features are designed for their top wetsuits that can run well over $1000 apiece.
+There are no spurious knock-off suits listed that you may find elsewhere.
+These are premium wetsuits from top-flight Triathlon Gear companies.

 Looking after your wetsuit

 There are a few things you can do to extend the life of your wetsuit and keep it in tip-top condition for the next race.

 Always wash your suit after every race.
 This is just as important for freshwater swims as it is for saltwater racing.